MrT3313/CodeBrain/Cloud/AWS/_containers/Elastic_Beanstalk/README.md

 # Elastic Beanstalk

+> allows you to deploy web application and web services to AWS

+- orchestration service that provisions resources
+- automatically handles the deployment
+- monitors application health via a health dashboard
-> developer centric view of deploying an application on AWS
+- developer centric view of deploying an application on AWS
 - automatically handles:
 	- capacity adjustment
 	- load balancing